-Critically, a significant change in cell behavior was observed when only the separation between lines in the input topography channel was varied: Differing input topographies result in changes to elongation, position and interaction.
-Together, Fig. 5-7 demonstrated that the output of the neural network changed when the input channels of time, density and topography were independently altered.
+Critically, a significant change in cell behavior was observed when only the separation between lines in the input topography channel was varied.
+Together, Fig. 4-6 demonstrated that the output of the neural network changed when the input channels of time, density and topography were independently altered.
 These results demonstrated that the network could produce varied output images for a range of input parameters.
 However, a larger input range beyond topographical patterning consisting only of straight lines with thickness in the range 10 μ m to 25 μ m was required for full network functionality.
-Therefore, the functionality of the network was also tested using circles, curves, and patterns with a greater range of line width (Fig.8).
+Therefore, the functionality of the network was also tested using circles, curves, and patterns with a greater range of line width (Fig.7).
 Although the network had only previously been trained on a line width of approximately 10 μ m, the lines overlapped in such a manner to introduce thicker lines into the training data.
 Importantly, lines substantially thinner are new to the network.